teler-sh/teler/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please provide enough information so that others can review your pull request. -->
 <!-- For more information, see the CONTRIBUTING.md guide. -->

+_Explains the information and/ motivation for making this changes..._

 ### Proposed of changes

 This PR fixes/implements the following **bugs/features**: